-13 Naomi Scher, Native Americans and the California Mission System, 1769-1848, National Register of Historic Places Multiple Property Documentation Form, rev. May 2023; Claudia Jurmain and William McCawley, O, My Ancestors: Recognition and Renewal for the Gabrielino-Tongva People of the Los Angeles Area (Berkeley, CA: Heyday Books, 2009); and Lowell John Bean and Charles R. Smith, "Gabrieliño," in California, ed.
+14 Naomi Scher, Native Americans and the California Mission System, 1769-1848, National Register of Historic Places Multiple Property Documentation Form, rev. May 2023; Jurmain and McCawley, O, My Ancestors: Recognition and Renewal for the Gabrielino-Tongva People of the Los Angeles Area; and Lowell John Bean and Charles R. Smith, "Gabrieliño," in California, ed.
 Robert F. Heizer, vol. 8, Handbook of North American Indians, ed.
 Robert F. Sturtevant (Washington, DC: Smithsonian Institution, 1978): 538-549.

-14 The history of the mission is discussed in greater detail in the Spanish and Mexican Periods section below.
+15 The history of the mission is discussed in greater detail in the Spanish and Mexican Periods section below.

-15 Terms such as "colonization" and similar language will be utilized in this historic context statement in discussions related to the history of the Native American community and their experiences in Southern California.
+16 Terms such as "colonization" and similar language will be utilized in this historic context statement in discussions related to the history of the Native American community and their experiences in Southern California.
 For further information please refer to Los Angeles City Planning, "Guidance for the Preparation of Technical Reports and Studies relating to the Tribal Cultural Resource."
-16 William McCawley, The First Angelinos: The Gabrielino Indians of Los Angeles (Banning, CA: Malki Museum Press, 1996), 9-10; E. Gary Stickel, Why the Original Indian Tribe of the Greater Los Angeles Area is Called Kizh not Tongva, (San Gabriel: Kizh Tribal Press, a single unifying name, and it was common for a tribe to refer to themselves in their own language simply as "people" or "men," although they likely would have assigned names to other tribes.18
+17 William McCawley, The First Angelinos: The Gabrielino Indians of Los Angeles (Banning, CA: Malki Museum Press, 1996), 9-10; E. Gary Stickel, Why the Original Indian Tribe of the Greater Los Angeles Area is Called Kizh not Tongva, (San Gabriel: Kizh Tribal Press, 2016); Andy Salas interview by Phil Ethington, "This is Where We Came From," Vimeo video, accessed August 1, 2024, https://vimeo.com/865730182.